Rory McIlroy says will marry Erica Stoll within weeks

 “It’s a great time in our lives and it’s all about that over the next couple of weeks and I’ll come back at the Players refreshed and a married man and start a new chapter in my life.”

-The wedding is reportedly to take place at Ashford Castle at Cong, Co Mayo.
+The wedding is to take place at Ashford Castle at Cong, Co Mayo.

 McIlroy admitted he had simply not played well enough at Augusta National to seriously challenge for a green jacket, despite battling back from being three over par after eight holes to card an opening 72.